Skip to main content

 Assign Access Permissions to the Home Folder Groups

-To assign access permissions to the 2 home folder groups, use the following code:
+Assign access permissions to the 2 home folder groups with the following code:

 # Assign upload access permission to upload group